Infinite-Zero/cs5293sp22-project3/README.md

 * Note to do this, you will have to generate code that will understand where the example redaction is in the training set, generate features, and run the model.

+## Assumptions
+There will be no issues with removing improperly formatted entries from the tsv file.

 ## Steps to Run project3.py